 Though worries were great that there would be a torrent of actions after that bill became law, that hasn’t happened.

-The legislation has seen a smattering of cases in housing and employment law, though nothing regarding public accomodations such as locker rooms and bathrooms.
+The legislation has seen a smattering of cases in housing and employment law, though nothing regarding public accommodations such as locker rooms and bathrooms.